-1. Students holding an academic baccalaureate degree from an institution of approved standing may enter the School of Law and take any subject approved by the Dean of the School; provided, however, that students who expect to become candidates for the degree of Bachelor of Civil Law shall follow the regular course of study.
+1. Students holding an academic baccalaureate degree from an institution of approved standing who have the equivalent of 1.3 average in all work taken and a satisfactory score on the Law School Admission Test given by the Educational Testing Service of Princeton, New Jersey, may enter the School of Law and take any subject or course of study approved by the Dean of the School; provided, however, that students who are candidates for the degree of Bachelor of Civil Law shall follow the regular course of study.

-- 2. Undergraduate students who desire to be admitted to courses in Law must have finished three-fourths of the work and must have earned three-fourths of the quality points required for a baccalaureate degree within a period not exceeding seven and one-half semesters. - 3.
-Students of academic junior standing who have completed one-half of the work and who have earned one-half of the quality points required for a baccalaureate degree within a preiod not exceeding five semesters may take a limited amount of work for business law or elective credit (but not for law credit), with the consent of the Dean of the School. - 4.
-Within the discretion of the faculty of the School, persons of exceptional promise who fail to meet the above requirements may be admitted as special students and may take subjects in Law approved by the Dean of the School.
+- 2. Undergraduate students who desire to be admitted to courses in law must have finished three-fourths of the work and must have earned three-fourths of the quality points required for a baccalaureate degree within a period not exceeding seven and one-half semesters. - 3.
+Students of academic junior standing who have completed one-half of the work and who have earned one-half of the quality points required for a baccalaureate degree within a period not exceeding five semesters may take a limited amount of work for business law or elective credit (but not for law credit), with the consent of the Dean of the School. - 4.
+Within the discretion of the faculty of the School, persons of exceptional promise who fail to meet the above requirements may be admitted as special students and may take subjects in law approved by the Dean of the School.